 Section 90SB of the Family Law Act

-To satisfy the Court of the existence of the de facto relationship the party will need to firstly satisfy the definition of a de facto relationship, in addition to one of the following factors pursuant to Section 90SB of the Family Law Act 1975:
+To satisfy the court of the existence of the de facto relationship the party will need to firstly satisfy the definition of a de facto relationship, in addition to one of the following factors under section 90SB of the Act:

-Parties may be in several de facto relationships or married to another person, provided that the criteria set out in Sections 44A and 90SB of the Family Law Act 1975 are met.
+Parties may be in several de facto relationships or married to another person, provided that the criteria set out in sections 44A and 90SB of the Act are met.

 De facto relationships cannot exist where: